symbol/symbol-docs/source/guides/account/creating-an-account.rst

     :align: center
     :width: 800px

-3. On the next page, the Desktop Wallet uses the movement of your mouse cursor to generate a random mnemonic passphrase for your wallet.
+3. On the next page, the Desktop Wallet uses the movement of your mouse cursor to generate a random mnemonic phrase for your wallet.
 Shift your mouse around the screen until the progress bar reaches 100% and the application automatically moves you to the next page.

 .. figure:: ../../resources/images/screenshots/desktop-create-account-3.gif
     :align: center
     :width: 800px

-4. Click "**Display mnemonic words**" to view your private passphrase.
+4. Click "**Display mnemonic words**" to view your private mnemonic phrase.
 Backup this information securely offline and do not share it with anyone, as it stores the key to recover your assets.
 Click "**Next**".

-5. Verify that you have backed up your mnemonic passphrase.
-Click the passphrase in the correct order.
+5. Verify that you have backed up your mnemonic phrase.
+Click each word in the phrase in the correct order.
 Click "**Next**".

 .. figure:: ../../resources/images/screenshots/desktop-create-account-4.gif
     :align: center